Gas Bottle Refilling – How to Fill Gas Bottle

 Using digital scales helps ensure proper and safe gas bottle refilling, based on weight.

-How the Scales Work
+How the Scales Work for Refilling

 The tare weight (empty weight) is stamped into the neck ring by the bottle manufacturer.